OpenCyphal/pycyphal/README.md

 This package is currently maintained for migration and backwards compatibility purposes. v0 is not recommended for new designs; new users should adopt pyuavcan v1.
 Please consult with [uavcan.org](https://uavcan.org) for details.

+Also see [PyDroneCAN](https://github.com/dronecan/pydronecan) -- an independent project aimed to provide continued support for UAVCAN/CAN v0 under a new name.

 ## Installation

 ```bash